Skip to content

 raise ValueError("Bin width must evenly divide length.")

-binned_coverage = np.add.reduceat(
+binned_coverage = np.add.reduceat(coverage, indices, axis=length_axis)

 if normalize: